-Industry is currently undergoing a triple revolution: digital, environmental and societal.
-A change that can be explained particularly by the multiplication of sensors on industrial sites, a marked enthusiasm for renewable energy, knowledge of our impact on the environment and possible energy savings.
+The industrial sector is currently undergoing a triple revolution: digital, environmental and societal.
+A change that can be explained particularly by the multiplication of sensors on industrial sites, a marked enthusiasm for renewable energy, knowledge of our impact on the environment, and possible energy savings.

-Dorian Grosso is head of artificial intelligence (AI) R&D at METRON.
-For the past two years, he has led a team of six experts in Research & Development and his mission is to lift the technological barriers linked to AI.
+Dorian Grosso is the former head of artificial intelligence (AI) R&D at METRON, and his main mission was to lift the technological barriers linked to AI.
 We asked him about the role that artificial intelligence can play in research for energy performance at an industrial level.
 How does it interact with humans in decision-making?
 What are the special features of the METRON solution?

 How do we define artificial intelligence?